18 Sep ICTSkills4All – Empowering old citizens for a digital world

 - A dedicated online platform with information, training tools and resources addressed to those who have low digital skills;

-In the face-to-face piloting, it will be tested which one is the best methodology between the inter-generational approach, where university students help the elderly, or the peer-to-peer approach, where the elderly with no digital skills are assisted by colleagues with more skills.
-The pilot activities will take place in four partner countries: Portugal, UK, Latvia and Poland.
+- the peer-to-peer approach, where the elderly with no digital skills are assisted by colleagues with more skills.
+The pilot activities took place in four partner countries: Portugal, UK, Latvia and Poland.

-- At the end of the first year of the project, two reports will be produced: one about best practice on online resources and the other about inter-generational and peer-to-peer educational programs dedicated to improving digital skills in old adults.
-These two reports will be used by the ICTSkills4All project partners for the development of online contents and of inter-generational and peer-to-peer educational programs.
+- At the end of the first year of the project, two reports were produced: one about best practice on online resources and the other about inter-generational and peer-to-peer educational programs dedicated to improving digital skills in old adults.
+These two reports were used by the ICTSkills4All project partners for the development of online contents and of inter-generational and peer-to-peer educational programs.

-- At the end of the second year, the online platform will be launched including the open online courses/modules.
-Moreover, at the same time, the training materials will be released to support inter-generational and peer-to-peer in-person pilot courses.
+- At the end of the second year, the online platform was launched including the open online courses/modules.
+Moreover, at the same time, the training materials were released to support inter-generational and peer-to-peer in-person pilot courses.

-- During the last year of the project, policy recommendations will be produced as well as the final version of the educational programs based on the evaluated results of pilots.
+- During the last year of the project, policy recommendations have been produced as well as the final version of the educational programs based on the evaluated results of pilots.